Anthropology Magazine

 Student Discussion Questions

-• In her book, Coming of Age in Samoa, Margaret Mead describes her research method as, “speaking their language, eating their food, sitting cross-legged upon the pebble floor, I did my best to minimize the differences between us.”
+• In her book, Coming of Age in Samoa, Mead describes her research method as “speaking their language, eating their food, sitting cross-legged upon the pebble floor.
+I did my best to minimize the differences between us.”
 This type of participant observation was a relatively new method at the time.
 How do you think this approach helps reveal a culture and its dynamics?
-And what are this method’s limitations.
+What are this method’s limitations?

 • How has anthropological research helped people from different parts of the world understand cultures and societies that are not their own?